IsraelThompson7/share-it/README.md

 share-it
 ========

-includes options for messaging, mail and social posting www.summaoru.blogspot.in
+This sample includes options for messaging, mail and social posting. www.summaoru.blogspot.in